BaseXdb/basex/.github/issue_template.md

 We appreciate your feedback on BaseX.
 Please mind the following guidelines:

-* Our issue tracker is used to discuss confirmed bugs and feature requests.
+* For bug reports, feature requests and questions, please first write to our basex-talk mailing list: https://basex.org/open-source/.
-* For general questions, new feature requests and bug reports, please write to our basex-talk mailing list: https://basex.org/open-source/.
+* This tracker is used in a next step to discuss confirmed issues.
 * You may as well find it helpful to browse through our documentation: https://docs.basex.org/.
 * Other helpful resources: